Colean128/typecheat/README.md

 typecheat
 =========
+**The typecheat project is no longer being developed.
+This code is here for historical purposes only.**
 A script that types for you on Typeracer (tampermonkey script)

 This is the bot that got first place and 256 wpm on the typeracer leaderboards: